• Skip to primary navigation

 SPARK Nonprofit Collaborative

-Over the last few years, we have been working on ways we can support nonprofits that serve Eastern Kentuckians with critically important programs.
+Over the last few years, the Mountain Association has been working on ways we can support nonprofits that serve Eastern Kentuckians with critically important programs.

 In 2022, the Small nonprofit Peers Accelerating Rural eastern Kentucky (SPARK) Collaborative officially launched.

-• Brushy Fork Leadership Summit: Members are eligible to apply for a Peer Learning Community scholarship to the Brushy Fork Leadership Institute’s annual summit each fall.
+• Brushy Fork Leadership Summit.
+Members are eligible to apply for a SPARK scholarship to the Brushy Fork Leadership Institute’s annual summit.
 The Brushy Fork Leadership Summit brings together community and nonprofit leaders to build skills and make connections to support their work.
 Brushy Fork is recognized regionally for high-quality workshops led by experienced, hands-on presenters.
 Participants will also receive travel support (mileage, lodging, food, childcare expenses).

-• Network for Good’s Jumpstart Program: This year-long program helps build nonprofit fundraising capacity/skills.
-Members may be eligible to apply for funding from the Mountain Association to support participation in Network for Good’s Jumpstart program.
+• Bonterra Tech’s Jumpstart Program.
+This year-long program helps build nonprofit fundraising capacity/skills.
+Members are eligible to apply for funding from the Mountain Association to support participation in the Jumpstart program.

-• Additional training: Members are eligible to apply for funding from the Mountain Association for specific training, i.e., grant writing workshops, nonprofit accounting, marketing, board governance, nonprofit management, etc. Funds could cover travel expenses and reimbursement for childcare, as well as training fees.
-(Note: this does not include conferences unless there is a specific training component.)
+• Additional training.
+Members are eligible to apply for funding from the Mountain Association for specific training, i.e., grant writing workshops, nonprofit accounting, marketing, board governance, nonprofit management, etc. Funds could cover travel expenses and reimbursement for childcare as well as training fees.
+(This does not include conferences unless there is a specific training component.)

-Please email Ketaki Bhattacharyya at ketaki@mtassociation.org for more information on becoming a member.
+Please email Donna Daniels at donna@mtassociation.org for more information on becoming a member.

 Interested, but can’t commit to membership?